ganglinwu/personal-website-astro/src/content/posts/post-6.md

 - then I point them back to their lecture notes
 - wait for the "eureka" moment to show on their faces (best part of my job)

-#### back to me struggling with database/sql
+#### Applying the same approach to database/sql

-after implementing sql.DB more.. and scouring the world wide web (unlike my students who had someone feeding them gradually more complex problem sets, I had to seek out my own gradual improvement)
+After implementing sql.DB more and scouring the world wide web (unlike my students who had someone feeding them gradually more complex problem sets, I had to seek out my own gradual improvement), I discovered some excellent resources.

-here are some really good articles that helped me build notions of what are the important types and functions in database/sql (perhaps you can have the "eureka" moment when you Return To Friendly Manual)
+These articles helped me build concrete notions of the important types and functions in database/sql.
+Perhaps after working through these practical examples, you too can have that "eureka" moment when you Return To Friendly Manual!

 ## Excellent resources here!